MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 You have successfully installed the Exchange Online PowerShell module, connected to your tenant, and verified the correct functionality of Azure RMS.

-## Task 2 – Modify default OME template
+## Task 2 – Modify default branding template

 There is a requirement in your organization to restrict trust for foreign identity providers, such as Google or Facebook.
-Because these social IDs are activated by default for accessing messages protected with OME, you need to deactivate the use of social IDs for all users in your organization.
+Because these social IDs are activated by default for accessing messages protected with message encryption, you need to deactivate the use of social IDs for all users in your organization.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and there should still be an open PowerShell window with Exchange Online connected.

-1. Run the following cmdlet to view the default OME configuration:
+1. Run the following cmdlet to view the default configuration:

     ```powershell
     Get-OMEConfiguration -Identity "OME Configuration" | fl